 You must claim this grant on your Single Application Form.

-You must submit evidence each year to enable payment, including:
+You must submit evidence each year to enable payment, including the:

 - numbers of grey squirrels caught (a monitoring form is provided to help you to record your management)